-Closed meetings will be held only when authorized by law, and the Board will consult with its Attorney General Representative prior to closing a meeting in order to determine when to close a meeting.
+Closed meetings will be held only when authorized by law, and the Board will consult with its Attorney General Representative prior to closing a meeting.

-2.4 BOARD TRAVEL AND EDUCATION REIMBURSEMENT
+2.4.
+BOARD TRAVEL AND EDUCATION REIMBURSEMENT

 It is recognized that travel by Trustees in the conduct of business or continuing education necessary to the operations of the PERA agency is a frequent occurrence.